 Not only is caffeine a great source of external energy, but it can also affect your body’s energy expenditure as well.

 Caffeine can help increase thermogenesis and increase daily energy expenditure.
-A study was performed on both lean and obese subjects who were given 100mg of caffeine over a 150-minute period.4 Energy expenditure (EE) was determined at two hour intervals over a twelve-hour day, with results finding groups increased EE by 8% - 11% during the time period.
+A study was performed on both lean and obese subjects who were given 100mg of caffeine over a 150-minute period.

 The net result was an increase in EE of 150 calories in the lean group and 79 calories in the obese group.

-Another study on caffeine was performed on eight healthy men who consumed 10mg/kg of caffeine or a placebo both 90 minutes before and 240 minutes after ingestion.5 Caffeine ingestion increased energy expenditure 13% and fat utilization for fuel (increased fat burning capabilities).
-The results of both studies indicate caffeine can play a role in increasing total number of calories (energy) burned regardless of body weight.
+Another study on caffeine was performed on eight healthy men who consumed 10mg/kg of caffeine or a placebo both 90 minutes before and 240 minutes after ingestion.

 Obviously, caffeine is a substance that gives us increased levels of energy and is consumed from an external source.
 But these studies show that caffeine might also have an effect on the way energy is used within your body.

-If you’re really searching for that extra boost of energy, be sure to check out Sprint, HVMN’s nootropic for energy and focus.
+If you’re really searching for that extra boost of energy, be sure to check out caffeine-containing nootropics specific for energy and focus, like Sprint.
 It’s perfect for on-the-go needs, formulated to promote alertness, focus, and relaxation—it can put you in the right state of mind necessary to power through the workday.
 Enjoy clean energy, avoid the afternoon slump and maybe, avoid that coffee stain on your white shirt.

 If you’re looking for a caffeinated beverage to help power you through the day, why not try a portable cold brew, perfect for taking on the go.